 Just the two of you for the holidays?
-Here is an easy, delicious menu of classic dishes that makes just enough for one meal without tons of leftovers.
+Here is an easy, delicious menu of classic dishes that makes just enough for one meal for two people without tons of leftovers.

 1 1-lb boneless turkey breast